evykassirer/notes/cs240/class_notes.md

 - use the key (if it's a number) to guess its location
 - check index l + floor( ( k−A[l]  /  A[r]−A[l] ) (r −l))
 - Works well if keys are uniformly distributed: O(log log n) on average (**** calcuate this?)
-- Bad worst case performance: O(n)
+- Bad worst case performance: O(n) if not uniformly distributed

 ###Gallop Search